GrantCuster/feed_v1_deprecated/static/writing/2017-06-29-algorithms-not-just-for-computers-starting-to-think.md

 ---
-title: "Think a bit about using machine learning for insight into human decisions"
+title: "Thinking a bit about using machine learning for insight into human decisions"
 date: "Fri, 30 Jun 2017 01:32:01 GMT"
 ---